MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Garcia_Gracela_Students-Performance/README.md

 **5. Limitations Highlight Opportunities for Improvement**

 While the model performs strongly, it assumes linear relationships and does not capture complex interactions between features.
-Future work could explore non-linear models (e.g., Random Forest or Gradient Boosting) or interaction terms to further improve predictive performance and uncover deeper patterns in student achievement.
+Future work could explore non-linear models (Random Forest or Gradient Boosting) or interaction terms to further improve predictive performance and uncover deeper patterns in student achievement.

 ## 5. How to Run